2020 Belarusian presidential election: Siarhei Tsikhanouski and Sviatlana Tsikhanouskaya

 Tsikhanouski then began travelling round the country to hold pickets in order to collect signatures for Tsikhanouskaya.
 Tsikhanouski's pickets were very popular and attracted thousands of people.
 The queue to the picket in Minsk near Kamarouski market was half a mile long.
 Several thousand people also attended the picket of Tsikhanouski in Homiel.
 Tsikhanouski announced that he was collecting signatures for fair election in Belarus.

 Tsikhanouski uses the slogan "Stop the cockroach!" in his campaign, which is chanted by his supporters.
 The symbol of the campaign is a slipper.
 The slogan "Stop the cockroach!" refers to the fairy tale "Cockroach" by Soviet poet Kornei Chukovsky about how a "moustached cockroach" intimidated all the animals and became their ruler.
 Apparently, this slogan is a reference to Alexander Lukashenko.
 Slippers are supposedly a traditional means of pest control.
 Euronews journalists called the events in Belarus the "Slipper Revolution", demonstrating the quote of the Belarusian activist Franak Viačorka with this phrase.

 On 29 May, Tsikhanouski visited Hrodna to collect signatures for his wife.
 On the same day, the head of Belarus Alexander Lukashenko alluded to Tsikhanouski at a meeting with workers of Minsk Tractor Works: "They come cool, all in jeeps — 10-12 cars... we know whose cars he drives, who finances it.
 We know where he comes from, what his citizenship is and stuff...
 We all know that.
 I'm already looking, they're giving me information, our people have already seen it."
 Tsikhanouski commented on Lukashenko's statement to the Nasha Niva newspaper: "My last name isn't there, but a hint of me: "We know his citizenship."
 They have information, analytical work!
 I have one citizenship, I never had any other.
 In terms of money — I've had business since 2005, I have money."

 A few hours after Lukashenko's statement, when Tsikhanouski was talking with the residents of Hrodna, nearby there was a provocation, where a policeman fell by himself and was lying on the ground whistling.
-One minute and thirteen seconds later, Tsikhanouski was detained by AMAP.
+One minute and thirteen seconds later, Tsikhanouski was detained by OMON.
 Eight vans arrived to detain him.
 The soldiers of the special unit escorted Tsikhanouski into a police GAZelle van without showing their IDs.
 During the arrest, the van's door was broken.
 The blogger's supporters tried to stop the vans from leaving the place of detention.
 Unidentified people in tracksuits then cleared the way for the police transport to leave in a struggle with Tsikhanouski's supporters.
 The supporters then went to the police station in Hrodna to demand the blogger's release.